Skip to content Skip to main navigation Report an accessibility issue

 Biography

-Kaylee Ramage, MSc, PhD (pronouns: she/her/hers) is a qualitative researcher and social epidemiologist whose research focuses on exploring and addressing the impacts of the socio-structural determinants of health on women’s and other populations’ sexual and reproductive health.
+is a qualitative researcher and social epidemiologist whose research focuses on sexual and reproductive health and reproductive decision-making.
 Dr. Ramage earned her Master of Science in Public Health (Health Promotion) from the London School of Hygiene & Tropical Medicine (United Kingdom) (2014) and her Doctor of Philosophy in Community Health Sciences (Epidemiology) from the University of Calgary (Canada) (2021).
-Her research has examined health disparities related to socio-structural issues such as homelessness, poverty, forced migration, discrimination, and xenophobia in Canada, the U.S., and Mexico.
-Her current qualitative and quantitative research explores lived experiences of forced migration and its impact on sexual and reproductive health for women at the Mexico-U.S. border and contraception decision-making and its impact on maternal and infant health outcomes for women in Tennessee.
-She intends to continue her research examining sexual and reproductive health for marginalized populations using innovative and intersectional qualitative and quantitative methods.
+Her current qualitative and quantitative research explores lived experiences of forced migration and its impact on sexual and reproductive health for women at the Mexico-U.S. border and reproductive decision-making and maternal and infant health outcomes in Tennessee.

 Curriculum Vita